Becoming Immutable: How Ethereum is Made: Dataset Description and summary statistics

-Having established that the identity of the winning builder affects the quality of users' transaction execution, we now turn to the behavior of Rsync-bot and Titan-bot.
-As noted earlier, during this auction cycle, these two bots account for between 94\% and 97\% of the total value of submitted blocks, making them one of the main drivers of the auction's outcome.

-We identify 42 unique transactions from Rsync-bot, interacting with five DEX pools: USDC/WETH, USDT/WETH, MOGCOIN/WETH (2 pools), and WBTC/cbBTC.
-For Titan-bot, we observe 181 unique transactions across five DEX pools: USDC/WETH, USDT/WETH, MOGCOIN/WETH (2 pools), and MATIC/WETH.
-Notably, both Rsync-bot and Titan-bot execute swaps that buy WETH for MOGCoin and buy stablecoins (USDC and USDT) for WETH.
-This suggests that the two bots are competing for the same arbitrage opportunities between decentralized exchanges (DEXes) and off-chain centralized exchanges.

-Our data allow us to study the competition between Rsync-bot and Titan-bot by comparing: \begin{enumerate} \item the trading volume of each bot and how it evolves over the course of the auction cycle; \item the fees each bot pays for block inclusion and how those fees change during the auction cycle; \item the price paid on the DEX, both in terms of the raw execution price (based on token in/out amounts) and the effective price net of the inclusion fee. \end{enumerate} Furthermore, because both searchers are integrated with their respective builders, we can interpret their willingness to pay for block inclusion as the expected profits from the arbitrage trade.
-This, in turn, allows us to infer a ``risk-adjusted implied price'' on the centralized exchange (CEX) side of the arbitrage path—a component that is typically unobservable.
-This method provides new insights into the off-chain leg of arbitrage activity.
+As noted earlier, during this auction cycle Rsync-bot and Titan-bot account for 94\% to 97\% of the total revenues of submitted blocks, making their activity a central determinant of the auction outcome.
+Our data allow us to study competition between the two bots by comparing: \begin{enumerate} \item each bot's trading volume and how it evolves over the course of the auction cycle; \item the fees each bot pays and how those fees change during the auction cycle; \item the price paid on the DEX, both in terms of the raw execution price (based on token in/out amounts) and the effective price net of the inclusion fee. \end{enumerate} Furthermore, because the two bots are integrated with their respective builders, we can interpret the fee attached to each transaction as the bot's expected profit if that transaction is included on-chain.\footnote{We discuss in Section \ref{sec: competition searchers} what happens when we relax this assumption, that is, when the fee attached to each transaction is \textit{at most} equal to the expected profit.} We can then infer a ``risk-adjusted implied price'' for the centralized exchange (CEX) side of the arbitrage path, a component that is typically unobservable.
+The method therefore provides new insight into the off-chain leg of arbitrage activity.

-More precisely, suppose a bot buys a given token for ETH on a DEX at price $p_{\text{DEX}}$ (quoted in ETH) and sells the same token for ETH on a centralized exchange (CEX) at price $p_{\text{CEX}}$.
-The bot’s profit from the arbitrage trade, in ETH, is:
+More precisely, suppose a bot buys a token for ETH on a DEX at price $p_{\text{DEX}}$ (quoted in ETH) and sells the same token for ETH on a centralized exchange (CEX) at price $p_{\text{CEX}}$.
+The bot's profit from this arbitrage trade, measured in ETH, is

-where $v$ is the volume of the trade, expressed in units of the non-ETH token.
-While we do not observe $p_{\text{CEX}}$ directly, we do observe the fee paid for block inclusion, $f$, which we interpret as the bot’s risk-adjusted expected profit.
-Substituting this into the equation above allows us to compute the implied risk-adjusted CEX price:
+where $v$ denotes trade volume, measured in units of the non-ETH token.
+While we do not observe $p_{\text{CEX}}$ directly, we do observe the inclusion fee $f$, which under the integration assumption above we interpret as the bot's risk-adjusted expected profit.
+Substituting $f$ for $\pi$ yields the implied risk-adjusted CEX price,